is cuddling good for sleep?

 Oversleeping and Morning Grogginess

-What is the Best Cuddling Position for Sleep?
+What Is The Best Cuddling Position for Sleep?

-As with choosing a solo sleep position, this is a matter of personal preference and comfort.
 Some couples may find ‘spooning’ the optimum position for cuddling at bedtime, while others prefer to sleep back-to-back or face-to-face, entangling limbs.

-According to a study published in the International Journal of Dream Research, 90% of happy, co-sleeping couples choose to spoon as their initial cuddling position while drifting into sleep.
-This was most prevalent in couples that had not shared a bed for a long time.
+According to the International Journal of Dream Research, 90% of happy, co-sleeping couples choose to spoon as their initial cuddling position while drifting into sleep.